tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

    :width: 50%
    :alt: Salt Edge Logo

-Odoo can synchronize directly with your bank to get all bank statements imported automatically into your database.
+CoquiAPPs can synchronize directly with your bank to get all bank statements imported automatically into your database.

 .. seealso::